Yinon941/EasyCharge/README.md

 ---

-*Submitted as a final project for the Advanced C Programming course, Spring 2025*
+*Submitted as a final project for the Advanced C Programming course*